happypeter/happypeter.github.com/resume.md

 __2006.9~2009.3:__ North China Electric Power University

-I did reserch on developing a _Vibration data acquisition instrumant_, we start with _80C51F_, linking against the C lib that came with it.
+I did reserch on developing a _Vibration data acquisition instrumant_, we started with _80C51F_, linking against the C lib that came with it.
 That did not satisfied anybody, so we switched to 32-bit ARM chip S3C2410, then we wanted  Multithreading and GUI support, we needed a real kernel to settle the chaos, I picked up Linux(while some guys chose WinCE), and that